-If you’re wondering where to store precious metals in your home, there are two options to do so:
+If you’re wondering where to store your precious metals in your home, you have two options:

 You can obtain affordable insurance for your holdings even if you place them in the most obscure places.
 Ask your Gold Alliance Account Executive to refer you to a specialized insurance service for precious metals.

 Safes: Safes offer a higher level of security if you decide to store your precious metals in your home.
-Not only are your investments securely locked away, the safe itself is also very difficult to move.
-You also gain increased protection against floods, fires, etc.
+Not only are your precious metal investments securely locked away, the safe itself is also very difficult to move.
+Choosing a safe for your precious metals also gives you increased protection against floods, fires, etc.

 Some insurance providers offer lower premiums if you possess a safe.
 The cost of a safe depends on size, materials, locking mechanism, and other factors.
 Gold Alliance recommends purchasing a safe rated UL-15 or higher for maximum protection.